dentolos19/RecipeMechanic/README.md

 3. Open and select a compatible JSON file
 4. Modify any recipes you want available
 5. Before you click save, make sure you create a backup (via Steam)
-6. Click save and you�re ready to use the new modifications
+6. Click save and you're ready to use the new modifications